 IRP benefits are not paid for disabilities resulting from:

 You must reside in Canada to receive IRP benefit payments.

 A cost of living adjustment will be applied to your monthly benefit each Jan.
 1st.
 The adjustment will be based on the percentage increase to the Canadian Consumer Price Index to a maximum of 6%.

 Making a claim under the Income Replacement Plan doesn’t mean that your other group benefits with UBC end.
 If you were enrolled in the following benefits on the date prior to being accepted on IRP claim (the start date of receiving IRP benefits), the following benefits will be maintained by the University per the terms of the plan provided your employment status with the University is not terminated:

 While you are in receipt of IRP benefits, the Plan will make monthly contributions to your Faculty Pension Plan equal to 15% of your gross pre-disability monthly earnings.
-The percentage may be adjusted if you are participating in an approved rehabilitation program or you are in receipt of partial income benefits.

 You may be required to participate in a rehabilitation program approved by the Plan Administrator.

 It may include the involvement of a rehabilitation team (consisting of a rehabilitation specialist, your physician, your department and UBC’s Return to Work coordinators), part-time work, working in another occupation or vocational training to help you become capable of normal work week employment.